jaworskm/environment/README.md

-# environment
+# Development Environment

-All common development environment configuration files
+All common development environment configuration files.
+The common configurations are:

+- JSCS for JS formattting
+- TSLint* for TS formatting
+-